Cumulative Games: Who is the current player?: Introduction

 \tikzstyle{edge} = [draw,thick,-] \tikzstyle{weight} = [font= ]

-The squirrel play example is obviously not zero-sum play, and although very simple, we believe that the general class of such self-interest games has not yet been studied in the literature of Subtraction Games (or elsewhere).
-This is probably due to the fact that the combinatorial game tradition is rooted in recreational games, and most recreational games are (though of as) 0-sum games; although the classical recreational game Monopoly has ingredients of self-interest squirrel play, it is more of a type of wealth play, because the ranges of available actions depend on accumulated amounts of money.
-Of course Monopoly is not a combinatorial game, because it has random moves and hidden cards, but the analogy is close enough to motivate a natural class of wealth games in our discussions.
+{\sc Squirrel Pebbles} P4 is obviously not zero-sum, and although very simple, we believe that the general class of such self-interest games has not yet been studied in the literature of {\sc Subtraction Games} (or elsewhere).
+This is probably due to the fact that the combinatorial game tradition is rooted in recreational games, and most recreational two-player games are considered as win/loss/drawn games.\footnote{Note that some classical recreational $n$-player games have ingredients of squirrel play and/or {\sc Wealth Pebbles}.
+E.g. in {\sc Monopoly} players try to accumulate as much wealth as possible, and the ranges of available actions depend on how much they have accumulated so far.
+Of course {\sc Monopoly} is not a combinatorial game, because it has random moves and hidden cards, but the analogy is close enough to motivate a natural class of wealth games in our discussions.
+Note also that a player who cannot play because they are ruined are removed from the game, so it is in a sense close to the normal play convention.}

-All six examples may be included to a super class of combinatorial games.
-When we enlarge combinatorial games in this manner, we wish to have definitions match the existing literature of game theory at large, and in particular we will adapt to the conventions of Extensive Form Games.
-This is a natural way forward, since all combinatorial games, with a given starting player, are Extensive Form Games.
-The class of Extensive Form Games is much larger than that, but, in fact, they do not encompass combinatorial game theory for other reasons, that we will explain in more detail as we go along.
+We expand the framework of combinatorial games to include P4-P6, among others, while matching the existing literature of Game Theory at large, and in particular embracing the conventions of Extensive Form Games.
+This is a natural way forward, since all Combinatorial Games, with a given starting player, are Extensive Form Games.
+As a consequence, our approach provides an additional set of tools to Extensive Form Games such as a variation of starting player, outcome functions and the disjunctive sum operator.

-The auction play example shows that when we vary the utility function, we may end up in situations where a PSPE action depends on the history of the game, i.e. in our setting a player's `current bid' (also called called current cumulation), although the ruleset itself has no history dependency, apart from the move function (which is here alternating play).

-In simpler cases, such as the first 4 examples, one may ignore the current cumulations while computing the various PSPEs (and adding initial cumulations only after the PSPE computation).
-In the sixth example, wealth play, then obviously one cannot ignore the current cumulation while computing even the available moves.
-In the two last examples, there is no meaning to assigning `a game value' to a heap size alone, whereas in the four first examples, essentially, this is the correct approach.
-Our main interest in this paper will be to study the area between the four first examples and the auction example.
-We will do this by developing a ruleset large enough to encompass any Extensive Form Game, and small enough to not obscure the main direction, and distinctions we wish to address.